 Georgia was diagnosed with Cerebral Palsy at the age of three making it necessary for her to use a manual wheelchair.

-After seeing the WA State wheelchair basketball team boarding a plane, Georgia’s mum Claire was amazed by the incredibly athletic and positive individuals and inspired to find out more.
+After seeing the WA State wheelchair basketball team boarding a plane, Georgia’s mum Claire was amazed by the incredibly athletic and positive individuals and was inspired to find out more.
 This moment changed their family’s lives forever and within days, the whole family was welcomed into our community.

 “For Georgia, sports is now all about being one of lots of kids who get around in a wheelchair.
 She does not have any other kids in chairs at her school so it’s an opportunity for her to be one of many, rather than the only one.”
 (Georgia’s Mum)